pvyParts/allianceauth-afat/README.md

 ## Features and highlights

-- FATLink Creation and Population from ESI
-- Automatic tracing of participation on FAT links created via ESI
+- Automatic tracking of participation on FAT links created via ESI
+- Multiple ESI fleets (with your alts)
+- Manually end ESI tracking per fleet
-- Fleet Type Classification (can be added in the Admin Menu)
+- Fleet type classification (can be added in the admin backend)
+- Ship type overview per FAT link
-- Graphical Statistics Views
+- Graphical statistics views
 - Custom module name
+- Re-open FAT link if the FAT link has expired and is withing the defined grace time (only for clickable FAT links)
+- Manually add pilots to FAT links, in case they missed to click the link
+- Log for the following actions:
+  - Create FAT link
+  - Change FAT link
+  - Remove FAT link
+  - Re-open FAT link
+  - Manually add pilot to FAT link
+  - Remove pilot from FAT link

 AFAT will work alongside the built-in native FAT System, bFAT and ImicusFAT.
 However, data does not share, but you can migrate their data to AFAT, for more